First & Last Cottages - Planning Your Holiday in Cornwall

 Sea fishing - Various trips daily in the summer 01736 368565.

-CATA - Cornwall Association of Tourist Attractions - this site gives you lots of information on places to go, especially for children.
+Best things to do in Cornwall - this site gives you lots of information on places to go, especially for children.